ConstructionBlockchain/R3C_AEC-F_AGR-SEC/project-overview.md

 Project financing is a loan structure that relies primarily on the project's cash flow for repayment, with the project's assets, rights and interests held as secondary collateral.

-What is Limited recourse Debt?
+What is limited recourse Debt?

 Non-recourse financing means the borrowers and shareholders of the borrower have no personal liability in the event of monetary default.

-What are the characteristics of project finance?
+What are the characteristics of project finance ?

 The most visible characteristic of project finance is that it is non-recourse debt as to individual shareholders, including the project sponsors.